rjcmarkelz/BIS180L_web/_posts/2015-05-19-genetic-networks-1.md

 ```
 **Exercise 10:** What did clusGap() calculate?
 How does this compare to your answer from Exercise 9?
 Make a plot using the combined autoplot() and kmeans functions as you did before, but choose the number of k-means you chose and the number of k-means that are calculated from the Gap Statistic.
 Describe the differences in the plots.

 Good Job Today!
 There was a lot of technical stuff to get through.
-We are going to build on all of this Thursday to construct co-expression networks and study thier properties using a few of the techniques that you learned today.
+We are going to build on all of this Thursday to construct co-expression networks and study their properties using a few of the techniques that you learned today.